rashray/hid-sp18-526/cluster/kubernetes/kube_install_and_config_readme.md

 If your nodes are not configured like that you'll need to change this script or copy docker_kubernetes_install.sh to each of the nodes manually.
+We plan on making this script independent on the number of nodes.